faranalytics/socketnaut/README.md

 ```
 ## Concepts

-A Socketnaut **Service** consists of the following 2 concepts.
+A Socketnaut **Service** consists of a `ServiceProxy` and a `ServiceAgent`.

 ### ServiceProxy

 A `ServiceProxy` is used in order to bind a TCP server to a specified port (usu. a public port).
-The `ServiceProxy` uniformly distributes TCP connections to `ServiceServer`s (e.g., HTTP servers) in the thread pool.
-The `ServiceProxy` manages the thread pool according to the values specified for the `minServers` and `maxServers` parameters.
+The `ServiceProxy` uniformly distributes TCP connections to `ServiceAgent`s (e.g., HTTP servers) in the thread pool.
+The `ServiceProxy` manages the thread pool according to the values specified for the `minWorkers` and `maxWorkers` parameters.

-### ServiceServer
+### ServiceAgent

-A `ServiceServer` can consume any native Node.js server (e.g., HTTP, HTTPS, TCP).
+A `ServiceAgent` coordinates with its respective Proxy (e.g., module scaling and termination).
+A `ServiceAgent` can be instantiated using the `instantiateServiceAgent` function.
+It can consume a native Node.js server (e.g., HTTP, HTTPS, TCP).
 The "wrapped" Node.js server is used the same way it is used natively; it can even be passed into an external routing facility or provided to a web application framework; please see the [Examples](#examples) section for instruction on how to do this.

 ## API